REU-SOS/DataWrangling/Prereqs.md

 Uh-oh!
 Zero or just 1 rows?
 Never plan on import working right.
 Always check!

-Turns out, newlines are terminated differently in this file, we need to fix import.sql `LINES TERMINATED BY \n` to just `LINES TERMINATED BY \r\n`.
+Turns out, newlines are terminated differently depending on your system, if you see this problem, we need to fix import.sql `LINES TERMINATED BY \n` to just `LINES TERMINATED BY \r\n`.
 This is a difference in unix encoded newlines vs windows style newlines.

 Now run import and verifications steps above, again.